Forty Fiery Arrows Per Hour: Peak Activity of the Eta Aquarids Meteor Shower Expected on May 6

 Experts from the Moscow Planetarium

 This impressive meteor shower is a direct legacy of Halley's Comet.
 Twice a year, our planet passes through the dust trail left by it.
-The comet itself, which became the progenitor of this celestial show, rarely appears in the field of view of earthlings — it was last observed in 1986, and the next appearance is expected only in 2061.
+The comet itself, which gave rise to this celestial show, rarely appears in the field of view of earthlings — it was last observed in 1986, and the next appearance is expected only in 2061.

-Eta Aquarids meteors are characterized by high speed and often leave behind bright trails that can remain visible for several seconds.
+Eta Aquarid meteors are characterized by high speed and often leave bright trails that can remain visible for several seconds.
 This makes them especially attractive for observation even without special equipment.

-Siberian Scientists to Send Strawberry Seeds to Find Out How Space Affects Their Growth
+Siberian Scientists Will Send Strawberry Seeds to Find Out How Space Affects Their Growth